Cubba2412/react-wedding-website/README.md

 ### Description

-This is a React.js/Next.js based landing page plug-n-play template, ideal for startups/companies/service providers wanting to showcase their vision in a single page sleek and modern landing page.
+This is a React.js/Next.js based wedding event page plug-n-play template, for couples out there wanting to grant all necessary information to their guests about their wedding

 ### Features